-Similar results have been seen in people who get CBT for drug use and addiction issues, according to the National Institute on Drug Abuse (NIDA).
-They gain control over their use, and the therapy also helps to address the underlying issues that can sometimes spark a drug problem.
-In the beginning, the therapy was designed to help people who had an addiction to cocaine, the NIDA says, but now the therapy has been used to treat other addictions, including addictions to:
+Similar results have been seen in people who get CBT for drug use and addiction issues.
+Patients often gain control over their use, and the therapy also helps to address the underlying issues that can sometimes initiate a drug problem.
+In the beginning, the therapy was designed to help people who had an addiction to cocaine, but now the therapy has been used to treat other addictions, including addictions to the following:

-Even addictions to prescription painkillers and sedatives, along with novel drugs like bath salts, could be amended with sessions of CBT provided by a trained professional.
-As long as clients are willing to work hard and be honest in therapy, they could make gains they just never thought possible.
+Even addictions to prescription painkillers and sedatives, along with other drugs like bath salts, could be amended with sessions of CBT.
+As long as clients are willing to work hard and be honest in therapy, they could make gains.

 CBT at The Oaks at La Paloma

-If you’d like to learn more about Cognitive Behavioral Therapy at The Oaks at La Paloma, or find out how we incorporate mental health into everything we do, please call.
+If you’d like to learn more about Cognitive Behavioral Therapy at The Oaks at La Paloma, or find out how we incorporate mental health into everything we do, please call our 24 hour, toll-free helpline today.
 We’re here to help you understand your options and gain control over your life.
 Just call.